Spring Statement: List of councillors quitting over welfare amid further cuts – LabourList

 Karen Constantine (March 22)

-Kent county councillor Karen Constantine quit the Labour Party after more than 40 years of membership, citing the welfare reform announcement as part of the reason for her decision.
+Deputy leader of the Labour group on Kent County Council Karen Constantine quit the party after more than 40 years of membership, citing the welfare reform announcement as part of the reason for her decision.

 She wrote to Keir Starmer to express her concerns about the impact of the changes on the most vulnerable.